TheAmazinGreat/Grip-Arudino-SPI-ADC/Arduino-Only/README.md

 # README
-This functionality is under construction.
+This section is under construction.
 # Functionality
 2 axes, 14 buttons built using the Adafruit MetroMini but will work with other Arduino UNO clones/derivatives
 ***